ShowLowfinityHarvester/Projects-Mapping-The-Web/README.md

 Latency is the delay between sending and receiving data.
 High latency impacts activities like video calls, gaming, and live streaming.

 ### 3. **Bandwidth Limitations**
-Bandwidth Limitation refers to insufficient data transfer capacity, causing slower load times and buffering.
+Bandwidth Limitation refers to insufficient data transfer capacity, causing slower load times and buffering, metaphorically known as a bandwidth bottleneck.

 ### 4. **Packet Loss**
 Packet loss happens when data packets fail to reach their destination, resulting in incomplete or delayed information.